bushuhui/dynamicPathPlanning/README.md

 # Dynamic Path Planning

-This program demostrates how to dynamicly plan a path from a begin point to an end point, where the environment is incrementally scanned.
-The simplest A* algorithm is used to plan a path from current position to destination using currenly scanned map.
-Different with traditionaly path planning, it can plan route for completely unknown environment.
+This program demonstrates how to dynamically plan a path from a begin point to an end point, where the environment is incrementally scanned.
+The simplest A* algorithm is used to plan a path from current position to destination using currently scanned map.
+Different with traditional path planning, it can plan route for completely unknown environment.

 ## Requirements: